IEEE-UCF/Member-Resume-Database/README.md

 ```

 This code has a lot in common with the name section as a component in section 3.1.2.
 This section of the document will focus on the key difference, its implementation as an array.

+Skills is an array because one resume can contain multiple skills.
+In fact, it may contain a number of skills that cannot be accurately counted.
+This document handles that by using the .map() function to iterate through each skill in the skills array and return it as a component.